South Dakota • 2026 Tax Year • Updated March 1, 2026

 • The Tax Win: Each contributing employer claims their share of the Federal 45F credit

-πŸ’‘ The Small Business Pitch
+๐Ÿ’ก The Small Business Pitch

 "Can't afford to build a center on your own?
 Neither could anyone else in Madison.
-But when 10 small businesses each contributed $25,000, they built a $500,000 facility.
-Each business claimed the 45F credit on their $25,000 contribution.
+But when local employers pooled over $1 million in pledges, they built a 14,000-sq-ft facility for 140 kids โ€” opening April 2026.
+Each business claimed the 45F credit on their contribution.
 Coalition math works."

 South Dakota-Specific Example: The "Coalition Build" Model